No Agreement

 No Agreement is an album by Nigerian Afrobeat composer, bandleader, and multi-instrumentalist Fela Kuti.
-It was recorded in 1977 and originally released on the Nigerian Decca label.
+It was recorded in 1977 and released on the Nigerian Decca label.

 Reception

 AllMusic stated: "No Agreement follows the Afro-beat template to a masterful level: amazingly catchy guitar lines that replicate a bass guitar in their construction, a second guitarist to add some JB's funk power, driving horn section proclamations, intricate saxophone, trumpet and organ improv solos, and then Fela Anikulapo Kuti's wit and message for the people... the solos are magically inspired and the rhythm section rolls on with the power of a steamroller".
 The Guardian called the title track "one of the greatest pieces of dance music ever recorded."